-Ingredients: 3 cups torn baby green lettuce, 1 cup torn radicchio, 1 cup torn endive frisee, 1/2 English cucumber sliced thinly, 1/2 cup cooked pearled barely, 1/4 cup fresh dill-roughly chopped, 1/4 cup chopped fresh parsley, 1 tsp. cracked pepper.
+Ingredients: 3 cups torn baby green lettuce, 1 cup torn radicchio, 1 cup torn endive frisee, 1/2 English cucumber sliced thinly, 1/2 cup cooked pearled barley, 1/4 cup fresh dill-roughly chopped, 1/4 cup chopped fresh parsley, 1 tsp. cracked pepper.
 For the vinaigrette: 1/3 cup Sauvignon Blanc wine, 1/4 olive oil, 1 tsp.
-Dijon mustard, pinch of sea salt, 1 tsp. honey.
+Dijon mustard, a pinch of sea salt, 1 tsp. honey.

 1. Cook the barley according to package instructions, set aside.

-2. Make the dressing: Whisk the wine with the olive oil, Dijon, and honey until combined.
+2. Make the dressing: Whisk the wine with olive oil, Dijon, and honey until combined.
 Stir in the salt.

 3. Pour most of the dressing into the bottom of a large bowl.
 Tip in the greens, herbs, cucumber, and barely.
 Toss to coat with the dressing.